 Q. Does Catholic Spirit Radio have plans to expand further beyond its present efforts?

 A. In 2007, we began the application process for WSPI 89.5 FM.
-In 2011, we began Broadcasting and Streaming 24 hours a day.
+On March 9, 2011, we began broadcasting and streaming 24 hours a day.
 In 2017 we added 92.5 FM to serve Metro Bloomington -Normal.
 On December 3, 2018, we added station WPJC 88.3 FM in Pontiac.
 In the summer of 2019, we began broadcasting in Lincoln, Illinois, on 97.1 FM.
 On December 29, 2021, we began broadcasting on 89.1 FM to the DeKalb-Sycamore area.
 On October 27, 2022, we added station WUON 89.3 in Morris, IL which broadcasts in Grundy County and surrounding counties.
 We now have a potential of over 650,000 listeners.
 We currently hold 8 Construction permits from the FCC to build more stations and are constantly looking for new opportunities to expand as we feel that radio is an excellent medium to help spread the message of Salvation as Jesus asked us to do.

 Q. How can I help Catholic Radio?